Hasnain Masoodi: Judge career

+Masoodi went to Harvard University to pursue Master of Laws.

-He was appointed Principal District Judge from 2007 to 2009 and was Jammu & Kashmir High Court Judge from 2009 to 2016.
+He was appointed Principal District Judge in 2007 and was elevated in 2009 and appointed to the Jammu & Kashmir High Court, where he served until 2016.
 He was also Chairperson of the Jammu & Kashmir State Juvenile Justice Panel.

 As a High Court judge, Masoodi ruled in October 2015 that the Article 370 of the Constitution of India that gives special status to the state of Jammu and Kashmir is permanent.